Anyolite/anyolite/README.md

 end
 ```

 Now, you want to wrap this class in Ruby.
-All you need to do is to execute the following code in Crystal (Note that earlier versions of Anyolite use `MrbWrap::Opt(Int32, 0)` and `MrbWrap::Opt(Bool, 0)` for the default arguments instead of tuples.)
+All you need to do is to execute the following code in Crystal (Note that earlier versions of Anyolite use `MrbWrap::Opt(Int32, 0)` and `MrbWrap::Opt(Bool, 0)` for the default arguments instead of tuples.):

 ```crystal
 require "anyolite"